Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

 ![Image10](../assets/blog-images/oauth-oidc-blog/ClusterAdmin.png)

 - **Operator**
 Set up the Operator role.
-With this role, you can view and describe topics, but you do not have permission to create them.
+This role allows you to view and describe topics but does not grant permissions to create or delete them.

 ![Image11](../assets/blog-images/oauth-oidc-blog/Operatorrole.png)